 • Unencumbered RN license needed

-• BSN degree required.
+• Bachelor's degree prerequisite

 RN to MSN Programs in Arkansas